treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
+      --gitignore         Update .gitignore file when working in a git repository context (default true)
   -h, --help              help for clone
-      --no-gitignore      Skip update of .gitignore file when working in a git repository context
   -p, --parallelism int   Max concurrent operations to perform (default 25)
       --presign           Use pre-signed URLs when downloading/uploading data (recommended) (default true)
 ```